 Since this is a night club environment we don't encourage people to bring kids.
 But just like at Burning Man, some people will.
 If you would bring your kids to Burning Man, feel free to bring them to Yuri's Night.
 We are only checking your age if you want to drink.

-Major support for this event is coming from the US-based Yuri’s Night non-profit organization.
+This event is being organized by the US-based Yuri’s Night non-profit organization.

 Additional Support Provided By: